 There is currently no standard for when the age of such an assessment is no longer suitable to support stock status determinations, however several agency documents provide information relevant to this issue.
-For example, the agency's Prioritizing Fish Stock Assessments3 document, describes a process for setting target assessment frequency.
-The Marine Fisheries Stock Assessment Improvement Plan (SAIP) builds upon the stock assessment prioritization process and describes seven attributes (including years since assessment conducted) to classify the levels of stock assessments.4 Further, NOAA Fisheries maintains the National Stock Assessment Performance Measure, which tracks the number of adequate5 stock assessments.
-For this performance measure, a stock assessment's adequacy degrades over time, starting at 5 years with it no longer being considered adequate after 10 years.
+For example, the agency's Prioritizing Fish Stock Assessments document, describes a process for setting target assessment frequency.
+The Marine Fisheries Stock Assessment Improvement Plan (SAIP) builds upon the stock assessment prioritization process and describes seven attributes (including years since assessment conducted) to classify the levels of stock assessments.
+Further, NOAA Fisheries maintains the National Stock Assessment Performance Measure, which tracks the number of adequate stock assessments.